 Recruiters should speak about the things that are interesting and relevant to both them and their audience.
 Great content makes people feel something, learn something or do something.
 What are you passionate about?
 What are you knowledgeable about?
 What does your audience (candidates) want to hear or learn more about?
 Stick to those topics and you can’t go wrong!

-Stacy is the Founder, Tenfold & The Talent Agency.
+Stacy is the Founder of Tenfold & The Talent Agency.

 Recruiter-generated content is one of the most important and under-utilized marketing tools for talent acquisition.
 Anyone who has recruiting experience has knowledge to share, whether or not it’s in the form of best practices, new tools and tricks, or personal stories and experiences.
 It’s up to management to emphasize to recruiters the importance of creating and sharing content for the benefit of their personal brand, as well as the company’s.
 An integral part of recruiting is marketing to potential clients and candidates.
 An integral part of marketing is demonstrating industry expertise, and an integral part of demonstrating expertise is creating relevant content!